Short squeeze: Targets for short squeezes

-Short squeezes are more likely to occur in stocks with relatively few traded shares and commensurately small market capitalization and float.
+Short squeezes are more likely to occur with listed stocks with relatively few traded shares and commensurately small market capitalization and float.
 Squeezes can, however, involve large stocks and billions of dollars.
-Short squeezes may also be more likely to occur when a large percentage of a stock's float is short, and when large portions of the stock are held by people not tempted to sell.
+Short squeezes may also be more likely to occur when a large percentage of a stock's float is short, and when large portions of the stock are held by people who are not tempted to sell.

 Short squeezes can also be facilitated by the availability of inexpensive call options on the underlying security because they add considerable leverage.
-Typically, out of the money options with a short time to expiration are used to maximize the leverage and the impact of the squeezer’s actions on short sellers.
+Typically, out of the money options with a short time to expiration are used to maximize the leverage and the impact of the squeezer's actions on short sellers.
 Call options on securities that have low implied volatility are also less expensive and more impactful.
-(A successful short squeeze will dramatically increase implied volatility).
+(A successful short squeeze will dramatically increase implied volatility.)

 Long squeeze

 The opposite of a short squeeze is the less common long squeeze.
 A squeeze can also occur with futures contracts, especially in agricultural commodities, for which supply is inherently limited.